IcyGuy18/TreeSON/README.md

 Simple - it takes your data in JSON format and converts it into a data structure tree that can be used to print out a viewable PNG file.

+# Prerequisites

+The modules mentioned in the requirements is optional, but necessary for making PNGs.
+Moreover, the Graphviz executable needs to be installed on your operating system as well.

 # Installation

 1. Run `git clone https://github.com/IcyGuy18/TreeSON.git`.